HarshaIduruwage/NASA-space-shuttle-information/README.md

 Open Approximately 80% of the data belongs to class 1.
 Use logistic regression, SVM, and MLP to create models.
 Check the accuracy of each model and visualize the predictions using confusion matrices.
+Data set referance
+Acknowledgment:Jason Catlett of Basser Department of Computer Science, University of Sydney, N.S.W., Australia uploaded this shuttle dataset to the UCI Machine Learning Repository